 • Pavilion – The bottom, faceted part of the stone.

 Aspects such as the crown height, cutlet (facet), and pavilion depth are essential for seasoned jewelers.
 It is necessary to point out that the stone's depth (mainly the pavilion) will affect the color of the stone.
 A shallow stone will be too clear to see through, while a deep stone will appear much darker or tenebrous.
 Even this, however, can vary on the locations of the color, inclusions, and whether or not less or more color is coveted.
+Below are some of the most popular diamond cuts.
+Many of these cuts have found their way in other stones too.

 While brilliant cuts can confuse some, especially when examining them historically, step cuts are relatively straightforward.
 As the name implies, the jeweler cuts the stone in steps with parallel facets.
 Common step cuts include the baguette cut, the oval step cut, the square cut, and the emerald cut.
 While the brilliant cut maximizes a stone's grandeur or brilliancy, the step cut achieves the opposite: it minimizes brilliancy.
 This may seem strange at first because brilliancy is what makes a diamond so highly coveted.
 But remember, one of the four Cs is "color."
 Colored gemstones or colored diamonds, not clear-white diamonds, typically have step cuts for clarity.
 It is also useful for weaker, softer stones because it leaves few if any, fragile edges.